kreghek/CombatDicesTeam.Graphs.Layout/README.md

 # CombatDicesTeam.Graphs.Layout

-The simplest library to layout graphs to the plane.
+The simplest lightweight library to layout graphs to the plane.

 ## Usage